danb0b/website_hugo_framework/content/assignments/biomechanics-background-and-initial-specificaitons.md

 ## Suggestions

 * It will be useful to start using a program like [Mendeley](https://www.mendeley.com/?interaction_required=true) to collect and organize references.
 * Be creative in your search terms.
-Use [@Dickinson2000] to find good starting points for references and keywords.
+Use {{< cite "Dickinson2000" >}} to find good starting points for references and keywords.
 * Start writing down search keywords from class.

 ## External Resources